-The first quarter of our fiscal year includes the months of September, October, and November.
-Our first quarter of fiscal 2017 ended on November 26, 2016, and the first quarter of the prior year ended on November 28, 2015.
-Since we traditionally recognize the majority of our earnings during our third and fourth quarters of each fiscal year, the first quarter is an important quarter for us to make investments that establish the foundation for growth later in the fiscal year and in future periods.
-During the first quarter of fiscal 2017, we opened three new direct sales offices in China, hired new client partners and additional Education practice coaches, and continued to develop and expand our All Access Pass offering.
-Our newly opened offices in China met our expectations during the quarter, recognizing \$3.0 million of sales.
+We have traditionally recognized the majority of our earnings during our third and fourth quarters of each fiscal year, and the first two quarters of each fiscal year are important quarters for us to make investments that establish the foundation for growth later in the fiscal year and in future periods.
+During the first two quarters of fiscal 2017, we opened three new direct sales offices in China, hired new client partners and additional Education practice coaches, and continued to develop and expand our All Access Pass offering.
+Our newly opened offices in China continue to meet our expectations, and we recognized \$2.1 million of sales during the second quarter of fiscal 2017 and \$5.1 million for the first half of fiscal 2017.
 The transition of our China operations from a licensee partner to a direct office has gone well, and we expect continued favorable performance from these offices in the future.
-We continue to expand our sales force and hired many new client partners and Education practice coaches near the end of the fourth quarter of fiscal 2016 and in the first quarter of fiscal 2017.
+We continue to expand our sales force and hired new client partners and Education practice coaches near the end of the fourth quarter of fiscal 2016 and in the first two quarters of fiscal 2017.
 As these new sales personnel ramp, we anticipate that they will favorably impact our expected fiscal 2017 sales.
+During the first two quarters of fiscal 2017, we also invested significant capital to develop and expand our AAP offering, including amounts to translate AAP offerings into additional languages and to introduce new content.